dmalt/src_plotting/README.md

 brainstorm do the following:

 1. Launch brainstorm.
 Open your protocol
 2. Go to anatomies tab.
-Double click on high resolution surface you want to get inflated brain for brain for.
+Double click on high resolution surface you want to get an inflated brain for brain for.
    ![alt tag](https://cloud.githubusercontent.com/assets/8067672/18413735/d5eda38c-777f-11e6-96e7-7ae92ae070cb.png)